What Actually Works Best for Kansas City Homes

 Kansas City experiences real seasonal shifts.
 Hot summers.
 Cold winters.
 Homes expand and contract slightly throughout the year.

-Both granite and quartz perform well here when fabricated and installed properly.
+Both granite countertops and quartz countertops perform well here when fabricated and installed properly.
 This is where working with a local fabricator matters.
 Precise templating and proper installation are more important than the material itself when it comes to long term performance.

 Cost Differences Without the Guesswork